ethanvillalovoz/PromptedCode-AI-Interviewer/README.md

-# llm-coding-challenge-generator
+# PromptedCode

-A full-stack application built with FastAPI and React that generates coding challenges based on user-selected difficulty using a large language model (LLM).
+An AI-powered coding interview prep tool.
+This full-stack application, built with FastAPI and React, generates coding challenges of varying difficulty using a large language model (LLM).
+Practice, track your progress, and get ready for your next technical interview!

 Choice of model: https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct